 Governor Connally would be in relatively the same position" as Connally was to Kennedy.
 One hopes they got it right.)

 But what about the right-left relationship of Kennedy and Connally?
 Well, since the proposed sniper on the Dal-Tex roof was firing from almost directly behind the limo, I decided to look at Warren Commission Exhibit 901, a re-enactment photo taken from almost directly behind the limo.
-Well, in in opposition to most current re-enactments, this showed Connally to have been sitting slightly to the right of Kennedy in the limo...
-When one moves Connally back over a few inches, and turns him further to his right, however, one finds that his armpit is now just right of Kennedy's head.
-This proved that, from the perspective of the roof of the Dal-Tex Building circa frame 224 of the Zapruder film, the entrance wound low on Kennedy's head and the entrance wound in Connally's armpit were but inches apart, well within the spread of bullets rapid-fired from a semi-automatic weapon.
+Well, in opposition to most current re-enactments, this showed Connally to have been sitting slightly to the right of Kennedy in the limo...
+When one mentally moves Connally back over a few inches, and turns him further to his right, however, one finds that his armpit is now just right of Kennedy's head.
+This proves that, from the perspective of the roof of the Dal-Tex Building circa frame 224 of the Zapruder film, the entrance wound low on Kennedy's head and the entrance wound in Connally's armpit were but inches apart, well within the spread of bullets rapid-fired from a semi-automatic weapon.